olcf-tutorials/hands_on_containers_on_frontier/README.md

 for more information on what base images are available for which Cray PE version and what software is in those base images.

+If you are building and running an MPI+GPU application, it is HIGHLY recommended you use one of the OLCF base images as your base.

-We currently cannot provide any base images installed with the Cray clang compilers, or other Cray software installed within the image.
+**We currently cannot provide any base images installed with the Cray Clang compilers, or other Cray software installed within the image.
 The base images will only have non Cray software.
-We can provide base images with GNU and AMD software that matches the versions in the PEs, but we cannot provide Cray's own proprietary software.
+We can provide base images with GNU and AMD software that matches the versions in the GNU and AMD PEs provided in Frontier , but we cannot provide Cray's own proprietary software.**

 You will remember that the LAMMPS container example from the previous section used one of the base images (check the `lammps.def` file).

-(TODO: exercise for the user to build something themselves with their base image of choice)
-(TODO: create and validate this exercise.
-Make sure you have a working solution as well)
+**Pause for exercise:** Navigate to `exercises/3_mpigpuimage` and complete the exercise where you will build and run a container with the OSU MPI microbenchmarks.

 ## Multistage builds